osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 ## 3.3 Metadata Object
 ### 3.3.1 Structure
 The `metadata` field is a **REQUIRED** object at the top level of every OSIRIS document.
-It provides contextual information about the document's generation, scope and provenance as described in Section 2.4.
+It provides contextual information about the document's generation, scope and provenance as described in section 2.4.

 A minimal metadata object:
 ```json